pradeepshrestha/Assignment-Getting-and-Cleaning-Data-Course-Project/CodeBook.md

--Code in yhe run_analysis.R does the following things
+-Code in the run_analysis.R does the following things

 1.Merges the test and train dataset into one data set and stores in the variable merged_data